-- We will create funding models for education support that are clear and easy to understand. - We will commission advice, guidance and advocacy services for children, young people and families. - A key worker will be allocated to help support families who need it. - We will reduce waiting times so that they are in line with national and local targets as a minimum. - We will have a clear referral process and sufficient provision for short breaks and respite care.
+- We will create funding models for provision that are clear and easy to understand. - We will commission advice, guidance and advocacy services for children, young people and families. - We will have a 'key worker' approach to supporting families who need it. - We will reduce waiting times so that they are in line with national and local targets. - We will have a clear referral process and sufficient provision for short breaks and respite care.

-Priority Two - We will give the right support and provision to children and young people at all levels of need.
+Priority Two - We will give the right support for children and young people at all levels of need.